 - Student Visa: If you are enrolled in one of the UAE universities or academic institutions, you will be granted a visa for the duration of your education.

 - Investors Visa: An Investor visa is available if you start or invest in a business in the UAE.
-There are several sorts of Dubai investor visa to choose from.
+There are several sorts of Dubai investor visas to choose from.
 To know more about the requirements, documents, and criteria for an investor visa.

 - Property Owner Visa: If you invest in a property in Dubai, you are eligible for a renewable residency visa.
 However, the benefits of these visas (dependents, etc.) do vary.